Video Shows Racist White Woman Stalking And Assaulting Black Men In NYC Subway

-Another day, another white person has been caught on camera being a racist.
+Another day, another white person has been caught on video being a racist.
 Now Twitter is doing their work to expose this bold racist.

-The video shows a white woman in the New York City subway calling a Black man the N-word and literally stalking him.
+The video shows a white woman in the New York City subway calling a Black man the N-word and literally stalking him and at least one other person with him.
 See below:

 The man who claims to be the person who is being verbally attacked in the video wrote on Twitter, “Bro literally no back story I’m one of the guys in the video I was just walking minding my business and she just started saying disrespectful shit like how we are peasants and both broke then we kept walking and that’s where the video start.”